NBelzebuth/BShell/README.md

 # BShell

 ### Infos :
-* if the modules installation doesn't work you can download the libs : geopy, requests, rich
+* if the modules installation doesn't work you can download the libs : geopy, requests, rich, pytube

 ### Documentation (comming soon)